KaizenPixel/KaizenPixel/README.md

 # Hi, I'm KaizenPixel 👋

-I am a Computer Science student currently learning Python and building small projects.
+I am a Computer Science student focused on building strong programming fundamentals and developing real projects.

-## Current Focus
-- Python fundamentals
-- Problem solving
-- Building a Quiz System project
+Currently learning Python and working on small systems to improve problem-solving and logical thinking.

+My goal is to move into Game Development and explore AI-driven systems in games.

+I believe in learning by building and continuously improving through practical work.

 ## Goal
 To become a Game Developer and build real-world projects step by step.